GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 ### Updating a User (PUT)

 !!!
 Note
     The SCIM spec defines two ways to update resources: HTTP PUT and PATCH.
+In Gluu Server, PUT is only intended to set and replace attribute values.
+PATCH supports setting, replacing and removing attribute values.

 Overwrite your `input.json` with the following.
 Replace content in angle brackets accordingly: